 Registration

-We invite both signatories and non-signatories of the Anti-Racism Charter to register; however, signatories will be prioritized.
+We invite signatories and non-signatories of the Anti-Racism Charter to register; however, signatories will be prioritized.

 SEATS ARE LIMITED!